Looking to level up your creative business in 2023?

 If you haven’t been tracking your time yet, Toggl is an easy way to start.

-I had been using Bonsai to manage my clients, proposals, invoices, and other back-end business needs.
-While I still think Bonsai is fabulous for freelancers, I’ve recently fallen in love with the additional features Dubsado has to offer, namely:
+Years ago, I had been using Bonsai to manage my clients, proposals, invoices, and other back-end business needs.
+While I still think Bonsai is fabulous for freelancers, over the past couple of years, I’ve fallen in love with the additional features Dubsado has to offer, namely:

 Up to a point, that is.
 In the free ConvertKit plan, you get up to 1,000 subscribers and no automation or other advanced features.